Finalists, all prizewinners, of the 2019 competition (photo by Matt Brenengen)

 Nita Qiu takes top honors at YPSCA’s 62nd Annual Concerto Competition

 On February 3, 2019, audience members in Orchestra Hall felt the electricity of great music, brilliantly performed, as nine outstanding young musicians competed in the final round of YPSCA’s Concerto Competition.
-Pianist Nita Qiu, age 16, won with a performance of the second and third movements of Chopin’s Second Piano Concerto that brought her both the top monetary award, $1,500 from the Edwin and Edith Norberg Fund, and the opportunity to perform as soloist with the Minnesota Orchestra in Young People’s Concerts next season.
+Pianist Nita Qiu, age 16, won with a performance of the second and third movements of Chopin’s Second Piano Concerto that brought her both the top monetary award, $1,500 from the Edwin and Edith Norberg Fund, and the opportunity to perform as soloist with the Minnesota Orchestra in Young People’s Concerts on March 18 and 19, 2020.
 Nita, who lives in Woodbury, is an 11th-grader at Trinity School at River Ridge in Eagan and studies piano with Dr. Joseph Zins of St. Paul.

 In addition to the honor won by Nita Qiu, other finalists each received at least one award:

 - Derek Hwang, 15, cello: the Edith Norberg Award and the Claire Givens Violins Award

 - Mae Monette, 16, piano: the Edwin Norberg Award

 - Jacqueline Pham, 16, piano: the Schmitt Music Award and the Minneapolis Music Teachers Forum Award

 - Vinh Nguyen, 18, piano: the Margaret Ankeny Award

 - Joseph Caswell, 15, piano: the Bonnie and Donn McLellan Award